hancockki/Overexposure/README.md

 # Overview of files

 Here I will explain what each function does in some more detail, for the dynamic_programming_cleaned.py file.
 This file is where the most recent work is.
-Just for a summary, really the most important function right now is recursiveDP...its the most recent algorithm
+For now, the README will contain only information pertaining to dynamic_programming_cleaned file.

 ## How do I understand the file?
 This file has two main goals related to this project